emilytan/observableTraining/README.md

 # ObservableTraining
-Simple training on Subjects part 1; to understand the basics of Observables before jumping into Subjects
+In house training on Subjects part 1; to understand the basics of Observables before jumping into Subjects

 ## Development server
 Source code created in Angular 10.